Intermediate dimensions of infinitely generated attractors: Results: dimensions of infinitely generated attractors

 Mauldin and Urbański~\cite[Theorem~3.15]{Mauldin1996} show that the Hausdorff dimension of the limit set $F$ of a CIFS is $h$.
-We use this fact, together with the upper bounds in Theorem~\ref{inttypeub} and Lemmas~\ref{changelevel} and \ref{samewithinlevel}, to prove our main result, which gives the following simple formulae for other dimensions of the limit set as the maximum of the Hausdorff dimension of the limit set and the corresponding dimension of any set which intersects each cylinder in exactly one point.
+In fact, this is true even if the cone condition~\eqref{cone} is not assumed, but in this paper we do use the cone condition in the proof of Lemma~\ref{coneimplication} (and hence Lemmas~\ref{fitin} and~\ref{samewithinlevel}).
+We now use the fact that $h = \dim_{\mathrm H} F$, together with the upper bounds in Theorem~\ref{inttypeub} and Lemmas~\ref{changelevel} and \ref{samewithinlevel}, to prove our main result, which gives the following simple formulae for other dimensions of the limit set as the maximum of the Hausdorff dimension of the limit set and the corresponding dimension of any set $P$ which consists of exactly one point of each cylinder set.

-\begin{thm} For any CIFS with limit set $F$ and notation as above, if $P$ is any subset of $X$ which intersects $S_i(X)$ in exactly one point for each $i \in I$, then \begin{enumerate} \item $\ubd F = \dim_\mathrm{P} F = \max\{h,\ubd P\}$ (very similar to Mauldin and Urbański~\cite[Theorem~2.11]{Mauldin1999} but with a more general condition on $P$) \item $\uid F = \max\{h,\uid P\}$ for all $\theta \in [0,1]$ \item $\upd F = \max\{h,\upd P\}$ if $\Phi$ is monotonically admissible \end{enumerate} \end{thm}
+\begin{thm} For any CIFS with limit set $F$ and notation as above, if $P$ is any subset of $\cup_{i \in I} S_i(X)$ which intersects $S_i(X)$ in exactly one point for each $i \in I$, then \begin{enumerate} \item $\ubd F = \dim_\mathrm{P} F = \max\{h,\ubd P\}$ (very similar to Mauldin and Urbański~\cite[Theorem~2.11]{Mauldin1999} but with a more general condition on $P$), \item $\uid F = \max\{h,\uid P\}$ for all $\theta \in [0,1]$, \item $\upd F = \max\{h,\upd P\}$ if $\Phi$ is monotonically admissible. \end{enumerate} \end{thm}

 Examples for the set $P$ include $\{ \, S_i(x) : i \in I \, \}$ for any given $x \in X$, as in~\cite{Mauldin1999}, or the set of fixed points in $X$ of the contractions $S_i$.

 \begin{proof}

 \eqref{boxeq} follows from the case $\theta=1$ of~\eqref{inteq} and the fact that $\ubd F = \dim_\mathrm{P} F$ by~\cite[Theorem~3.1]{Mauldin1996}.